 Changes iSmartRecruit is initiating for making it GDPR compliant

-We are implementing changes throughout the system to ensure the customer that iSmartRecruit is fully ready to tackle any changes that needs to be made to make it GDPR compliant.
+We are implementing changes throughout the system to ensure the customer that iSmartRecruit is fully ready to tackle any changes that need to be made to make it GDPR compliant.

 Our team is actively working on building the policies and services to make iSmartRecruit GDPR friendly.
-We are reviewing our data, and prioritising any changes that need to be made in advance of the GDPR before GDPR comes into act.
+We are reviewing our data and prioritizing any changes that need to be made in advance of the GDPR before GDPR comes into act.

 Here are some of the ways iSmartRecruit is making its customer GDPR ready